Gtoyos/toyos.dev/toyos/static/files/markdown/apuntesTProg.md

 The text-transform property is used to specify uppercase and lowercase letters in a text.
 It can be used to turn everything into uppercase or lowercase letters, or capitalize the first letter of each word.

 The text-indent property is used to specify the indentation of the first line of a text.
 The letter-spacing property is used to specify the space between the characters in a text.
 The line-height property is used to specify the space between lines.
 The word-spacing property is used to specify the space between the words in a text.
 The white-space property specifies how white-space inside an element is handled.
-For example nowrap doesn't breaks newlines after spaces.
+For example, nowrap doesn't breaks newlines after spaces.

 You can add text-shadow with the values: horizontal - vertical - blur - color.